Decaf Coffee: The Delightfully Easy Way to Beat Caffeine Cravings, According to Scientists

 Actually, the memo looked like this.

-Swiss water coffee memo
+swiss water coffee memo

 It’s pointless telling you that drinking coffee for a living holds any high drama or jeopardy, so we’ll take off our hiking boots, straw Panamas, put down the machetes and get on with it.